IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 #### Optout

-If a user opted out before the refresh request, the following response is returned:
+If the user has opted out, the response is successful but a new advertising token is not returned.
+Instead, the following response is returned:

 ```json
 {